astronautas/nfq-assignment/README.md

   * R.js (for compiling and minifying application via node.js)

 I have also used SASS to organize stylesheets.
 BEM methodology was used for classes' naming.
-It took about 6 hours to make the application.
+It took about 6 hours to make the application (it is raw programming and planning time, breaks are not included).
+##### Launching the app
+Simply download the contents and open index.html with your favourite browser.